fkarg/fkarg.github.io/drafts/twelve-rules-for-life.md

   win => few men in most university disciplines in 15 Years
 - Stable relationships decline, because fewer guys want to marry.
 Girls want to do more so (than, statistically, ever).
-- Most females in high-pressure careers bail out in their thirties, they just want to marry and have kids.
+- Most woman in high-pressure careers bail out in their thirties, they just want to marry and have kids.
 It's not men making them leave.
-They would want to keep every talented individual.
+Companies would want to keep every talented individual.
 It's just that much fewer want to work 80h/week to be even moderately successful.
-It's the Market defining success, certainly not the patriarchy.
+It's the Market defining success, Certainly not the patriarchy.
 - Culture creation by only men is simply perverse, also because half of the population is female.
 - Both tampons and the pill were invented by Men.
 Certainly not to suppress